Baby

 Hip injury

-Additionally, there’s the possible increase in hip injury in babies if they misuse or overuse jumpers and Exersaucers.
-“Many times, jumpers suspend your baby in a position that is not ideal for their hip joints, which can increase the risk of hip dysplasia or dislocation,” Drs.
-Ana and Sami explain.
-That unhealthy position, in addition to extended periods of use with a jumper, can really endanger your baby.
-In fact, any device that restrains a baby's hips and legs in an unnatural position can risk abnormal hip development.
-While time limits are crucial for items like jumpers and Exersaucers, vigilance in using baby carriers properly and safely is also extremely important.
+Additionally, there’s the possible increase in hip injury in babies if they misuse or overuse jumpers and exersaucers.
+“Many times, jumpers suspend your baby in a position that is not ideal for their hip joints, which can increase the risk of hip dysplasia or dislocation,” Pal and Armin explain.
+That unhealthy position, in addition to extended periods of use with a jumper, can endanger your baby.
+In fact, any device that restrains a baby’s hips and legs in an unnatural position can risk abnormal hip development, they add.

 How to use a baby jumper safely